-English Extension 1 Indicative Hours Year 12 Course (60 hours) Common module: Literary Worlds with ONE elective option 60 Text Requirements The study of at least THREE texts must be so list for the module study including at least T Students are required to study at least TWO WO extended print texts.
+English Extension 1 Indicative Hours Year 12 Course (60 hours) Common module: Literary Worlds with ONE elective option 60 Text Requirements The study of at least THREE texts must be selected from a prescribed text list for the module study including at least TWO extended print texts.
+Students are required to study at least TWO related texts.